cantaloupe-project/cantaloupe/README.md

 GraphicsMagick produces high-quality output and supports all of the IIIF transforms and all IIIF output formats (assuming the necessary libraries are installed; see [Supported Formats](http://www.graphicsmagick.org/formats.html)).
-It also supports a wide array of source formats.

 GraphicsMagickProcessor is a good fallback processor, as it supports a wide range of source formats and is generally faster than ImageMagickProcessor.

 *Note: due to a quirk in im4java, ImageMagick has to be installed for this processor to work.
-(It needs to use the `identify` command to get image dimensions.)
+(The `identify` command is used to get image dimensions.)
 Eliminating this dependency is on the to-do list.*

 ### ImageMagickProcessor